vzool/docs/app/user-guide.md

 ### Items

 This page displays the items within a collection.
 All the inforation you need might be displayed here, or you can use this page to find and manage specific items.
-This is one of the most powerful pages in Directus with many different features depending on
+This is one of the most powerful pages in Directus with many different features available depending on the layout chosen.

 #### Layouts